Designations Congruent with Things: Chapter 9

 Hermann sips his sherry and lets his eyebrow go back home.

 “Any philosophical objections to continued residency on the Ring of Fire?
-Because, given that Boston is off the table, I vote California.”
+Because, given Boston is off the table, I vote California.”

 “I can work with that,” Newt replies, already picturing the ceaseless pound of the tide against the Wall enclosing the Pacific Rim.